openhwgroup/cva6/mk/TOOLCHAIN.md

 ```

 Similarily, each pseudo-random (corev-dv) test-program is required to have two YAML files:
-1. "corev-dv.yaml" is the test-program defintions for the corev-dv instruction generator.
+1. _corev-dv.yaml_ is the test-program defintion for the corev-dv instruction generator.
-2. "test.yaml" is the test-program defintion for the toolchain and SystemVerilog simulator.
+2. _test.yaml_ is the test-program defintion for the toolchain and SystemVerilog simulator.
 This test.yaml serves the same function as for manually written test-programs.

 For examples see:
 $(CORE_V_VERIF)/$(CORE_V_CORE)/tests/programs/corev-dv/corev_rand_arithmetic_base_test/corev-dv.yaml
 $(CORE_V_VERIF)/$(CORE_V_CORE)/tests/programs/corev-dv/corev_rand_arithmetic_base_test/test.yaml

-The script [YAML2MAKE](../bin/yaml2make) will parse test.yaml and create a set of variables that are used by the Makefile to:
+The script [YAML2MAKE](../bin/yaml2make) will parse test.yaml and create a set of Makefile variables that are used by the Makefile to:
 * Compile the test-program.
 * Compile UVM environment.
 * Pass run-time arguments to the SystemVerilog simulator.